UDST/urbansim/docs/examples.rst

         14: "Office"
     })

-All assumptions are registered with the simulation with the `add_injectable <file:///Users/ffoti/src/urbansim/docs/_build/html/sim/index.html#urbansim.sim.simulation.add_injectable>`_ method, which is used to register Python data types with names that can be injected in to other simulation methods.
+All assumptions are registered with the simulation with the `add_injectable <file:///Users/ffoti/src/urbansim/docs/_build/html/sim/index.html#urbansim.sim.simulation.add_injectable>`_ method, which is used to register Python data types with names that can be injected to other simulation methods.
 Although not all injectables are assumptions, this file mostly contains high-level assumptions including a `dictionary of building square feet per job for each building type <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/assumptions.py#L7>`_, `a map of building forms to building types <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/assumptions.py#L52>`_, etc.

 Note that the above code simply sets the map to the name ``building_type_map`` - it must be injected and used somewhere else to have an effect.
 In fact, this map is used in ``variables.py`` to compute the `general_type <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/variables.py#L125>`_ attribute on the ``buildings`` table.